-PCC to endorse promising props
+Leave a Reply Cancel reply

 Nothing is more priceless to an American voter than the knowledge of the ordinances that they are choosing from during this voting season.
-PCC’s Board of Trustees will soon be voting to endorse two propositions on this year’s ballot that have the potential to either improve or diminish the education process here on campus.
+PCC’s Board of Trustees recently voted on Wednesday, Oct.
+19 to endorse two propositions on this year’s ballot that have the potential to either improve or diminish the education process here on campus.

 Known as Props 51 and 55, these measures have the public support of the Board due to the large amounts of money that PCC and other community colleges would receive with their passing.